 If you want to use basic cupcake liners to bake the cupcakes in and then add an extra one (like in my pictures) on the outside for decoration, that’s a fun way to do it as well!
 I did white paper liners on the actual cupcakes in the cupcake tin and then “plated” them in gold cupcake wrappers to match my St. Patrick’s Day printables!

-Next, add the cream cheese and beat until smooth.
+- Add the softened cream cheese and beat until smooth.

 Green Cream Cheese Frosting?